Risingfeanyx/cPanel_centos_scripts/readme.md

-Wordpress site cloner
-#will implement db backup templates for other CMS
-site URLs still need to be updated after the restore
+Wordpress site cloner. only arguement required is the destination document root.
+Can only be run within single user
 ```
 	wp_clone()
 	{